Hollybirch/Cervical-Cancer-Information-Visualisation-Website/README.md

 A video has been provided demonstrating how to navigate the webpage A flyer has also been included explaining design decisions for the infographics

-Download all files provided into a folder
+1) Download all files provided  into a folder

+2) if using google chrome enable cross-origin resource sharing

-Go in to the folder and double click the map.html file This should open the webpage in a browser where you are able to navigate the page
+3) Go in to the folder and double click the map.html file

+4) This should open the webpage in a browser where you are able to navigate the page